watir/watirbook/watir-in-five-minutes.md

 Did you see the link flashing?
 It's background color changes to red a few times.
 Isn't that cool?
 I use it all the time when I present Watir at conferences.
 I think Watir is just great for presentations.
 It is very visual.

-If you did not see it (it flashes just a short time), try a few more times.
+If you did not see it (it flashes just for a short time), execute the command a few more times.
+To execute the same command in command prompt again, just click up arrow key on your keyboard and the last command that you have typed will appear.

 It is time to click the link: